garrandall/popular-music-data/tracks/machinery-sheena-easton.md

 When I see reflection deep in his eyes, I know, he's got the power to hit it!

 I don't believe what he said to me,
 I'm feeling like a piece of machinery
-Gotta get in closer coz I cant see
+Gotta get in closer coz I can't see
 When you're telling me the truth, I refuse to believe

 Running on the ground with my innocence fading